Manichaeism: Persecution and suppression

-In 732, Emperor Xuanzong of Tang banned any Chinese from converting to the religion, saying it was a heretic religion, confusing people by claiming to be Buddhism.
+In 732, Emperor Xuanzong of Tang banned any Chinese from converting to the religion, calling it a heretical religion and confusing people by claiming it was Buddhism.
 However, the foreigners who followed the religion were allowed to practice it without punishment.
 After the fall of the Uyghur Khaganate in 840, which was the chief patron of Manichaeism (which was also the state religion of the Khaganate) in China, all Manichaean temples in China except in the two capitals and Taiyuan were closed down and never reopened since these temples were viewed as a symbol of foreign arrogance by the Chinese (see Cao'an).
 Even those that were allowed to remain open did not for long.

 The Manichaean temples were attacked by Chinese people who burned the images and idols of these temples.
 Manichaean priests were ordered to wear hanfu instead of traditional clothing, viewed as un-Chinese.
 In 843, Emperor Wuzong of Tang gave the order to kill all Manichaean clerics as part of the Huichang persecution of Buddhism, and over half died.
-They were made to look like Buddhists by the authorities; their heads were shaved, they were made to dress like Buddhist monks and then killed.
+They were made to look like Buddhists by the authorities; their heads were shaved, they were made to dress like Buddhist monks, and then killed.

 Many Manichaeans took part in rebellions against the Song dynasty.
 They were quelled by Song China and were suppressed and persecuted by all successive governments before the Mongol Yuan dynasty.
 In 1370, the religion was banned through an edict of the Ming dynasty, whose Hongwu Emperor had a personal dislike for the religion.
 Its core teaching influences many religious sects in China, including the White Lotus movement.

 According to Wendy Doniger, Manichaeism may have continued to exist in the Xinjiang region until the Mongol conquest in the 13th century.

 Manicheans also suffered persecution for some time under the Abbasid Caliphate of Baghdad.
-In 780, the third Abbasid Caliph, al-Mahdi, started a campaign of inquisition against those who were "dualist heretics" or "Manichaeans" called the zindīq.
+In 780, the third Abbasid Caliph, al-Mahdi, launched a campaign of inquisition against those who were "dualist heretics" or "Manichaeans," known as the zindīq.
 He appointed a "master of the heretics" (صاحب الزنادقة ṣāhib al-zanādiqa), an official whose task was to pursue and investigate suspected dualists, who the Caliph then examined.
 Those found guilty who refused to recant their beliefs were executed.

-This persecution continued under his successor, Caliph al-Hadi, and continued for some time during the reign of Harun al-Rashid, who finally abolished it and ended it.
-During the reign of the 18th Abbasid Caliph al-Muqtadir, many Manichaeans fled from Mesopotamia to Khorasan from fear of persecution by him and about 500 of them assembled in Samarkand.
-The base of the religion was later shifted to this city, which became their new Patriarchate.
+This persecution continued under his successor, Caliph al-Hadi, and persisted for some time during the reign of Harun al-Rashid, who finally abolished it.
+During the reign of the 18th Abbasid Caliph al-Muqtadir, many Manichaeans fled from Mesopotamia to Khorasan from fear of persecution by him, and about 500 of them assembled in Samarkand.
+The religion's base was later shifted to this city, which became its new Patriarchate.

 Manichaean pamphlets were still in circulation in Greek in 9th-century Byzantine Constantinople, as the patriarch Photios summarizes and discusses one that he has read by Agapius in his Bibliotheca.